Man killed while walking on M8 motorway in early hours

 The incident, involving a blue Seat Leon happened on the westbound carriageway between Bathgate and Glasgow in North Lanarkshire at approximately 1.50am on Sunday morning.

-Officers are still attempting to identify the dead man and trace his next of kin.
+After initially seeking to identify the man, officers have now been able to reach his next of kin.

 They are also appealing for any witnesses to the fatal collision.